m0chan/m0chan.github.io/_posts/2019-12-16-Bug-Bounty-Cheetsheet.md

 Try dirsearch for /script or use this script to find live Jenkins instances.

 Also worth checking Port 8080 alongside 443,80

+I recommened if you are working on a big program with thousands of domains to grep for jenkins and pipe all subdomains into full tcp ports scans.
+Sometimes the instance can be running on a weird port :)
 ```